A topic from the subject of Analysis in Chemistry.

 Calibration Curve:

-• Prepare a series of standard solutions with known concentrations of the target ion.
+1. Prepare a series of standard solutions with known concentrations of the target ion.
+These should cover a range expected to include the concentration in the sample.

-• Transfer known volumes of each standard solution into cuvettes.
+2. Using appropriate pipettes, transfer known volumes of each standard solution into separate cuvettes.

-• Measure the absorbance of each solution using a spectrophotometer at a specific absorption maximum.
+5. Measure the absorbance of each solution using a spectrophotometer at the specific absorption maximum (λmax) for the target ion-reagent complex.
+This λmax should be determined beforehand, perhaps using a wavelength scan.

 Sample Analysis:

-• Transfer a known volume of the sample solution into a cuvete.
+1. Using an appropriate pipette, transfer a known volume of the sample solution into a cuvette.

-• Measure the absorbance of the sample solution using a spectrophotometer at the same absorption maximum as the standards.
+4. Measure the absorbance of the sample solution at the same λmax used for the standards.

-• Use the linear regression equation from thecalibration curve to determine the concentration of the target ion in the sample solution.
+5. Use the linear regression equation from the calibration curve to determine the concentration of the target ion in the sample solution.
+Substitute the measured absorbance value (y) into the equation and solve for the concentration (x).

-The spectrophotometer analysis will generate an absorbance value for the sample solution, which can be plugged into the linear regression equation to calculate the concentration of the target ion.
-The result provides an estimate of the concentration of the inorganic trace in the original sample solution.
+The spectrophotometer analysis will generate an absorbance value for the sample solution.
+This value, when substituted into the linear regression equation derived from the calibration curve, allows the calculation of the concentration of the target inorganic ion.
+The result provides an estimate of the concentration of the inorganic trace element in the original sample solution.
+Include any uncertainties or limitations in the analysis.

 Share on: